ThFransen84/UD_Irish-Bardic/README.md

 * Thanks to Teresa Lynn for her many years of work on the Irish treebank, without which none of this research would be possible.
 * The treebank maintainer would like to acknowledge the CLS INFRA scheme (EU Horizon 2020 grant agreement No 101004984) and the invaluable help and advice received from his mentor Dr [Silvie Cinková](https://ufal.mff.cuni.cz/silvie-cinkova) during his fellowship at ÚFAL, Charles University, Prague.
-He is grateful to his collaborator Prof. Kevin Scannell for generating a first version of the “bardic” treebank using his projecting parser (Scannell, 2022) in addition to providing both technical and linguistic assistance.
-Dr Elaine Uí Dhonnchadha and Dr Eoin Mac Cárthaigh, both of Trinity College Dublin and the bardic@tcd project (https://www.tcd.ie/Irish/research/bardic.php), generously shared manually checked corpus files annotated with PAROLE tags, while Dr Mac Cárthaigh additionally elucidated various philological and linguistic matters related to the “bardic” poem _Mo mhallacht ort, a shaoghail_.
+* He is also grateful to his collaborator Prof. Kevin Scannell for generating a first version of the “bardic” treebank using his projecting parser (Scannell, 2022) in addition to providing both technical and linguistic assistance.
+* Dr Elaine Uí Dhonnchadha and Dr Eoin Mac Cárthaigh, both of Trinity College Dublin and the bardic@tcd project (https://www.tcd.ie/Irish/research/bardic.php), generously shared manually checked corpus files annotated with PAROLE tags, while Dr Mac Cárthaigh additionally elucidated various philological and linguistic matters related to the “bardic” poem _Mo mhallacht ort, a shaoghail_.

 ## References